Ben Mendelsohn: Career

 In 2012, he appeared in Florence + the Machine's music video for "Lover to Lover".
 The video was directed by Vincent Haycock.
 In 2013, he guest starred in the TV series Girls as the father of Jessa, played by Jemima Kirke.
 The following year, he appeared in the critically acclaimed Starred Up, directed by David MacKenzie, for which he won Best Supporting Actor at the British Independent Film Awards.

 In 2014, Mendelsohn joined the cast of Bloodline, a Netflix original from the creators of Damages.
 The first season premiered on the site on 20 March 2015 and was well received.
 Mendelsohn's performance on the series was lauded by critics, resulting in a Primetime Emmy Award win as well as a Golden Globe Award nomination.
 In September 2016, Netflix announced that the show had been cancelled, and that it would end after its third season in 2017.
 Season 3 of Bloodline received negative reviews, and Mendelsohn appeared in two episodes of it.

 In 2016, he appeared in video as an onstage "stand-in" during the Nostalgic For the Present concert tour of Australian singer Sia, for her song "Breathe Me".

 He portrayed the villain Director Krennic in the Star Wars franchise's Rogue One in 2016.
 He called the opportunity to act in a Star Wars film "a childhood dream come true".
 A couple of years later in 2018, he played the role of Nolan Sorrento in Steven Spielberg's science fiction film Ready Player One.
 In 2018, he starred in the film The Land of Steady Habits.
 He was cast in the role of Talos in Marvel's film Captain Marvel alongside Brie Larson and Samuel L. Jackson.
 He reprised the role for a brief cameo in Spider-Man: Far From Home, also in 2019.
+That same year, Mendelsohn made his animated feature debut as the voice of Killian, the antagonist of Blue Sky Studios' Spies in Disguise.

 In 2020, Mendelsohn starred in the lead role in the HBO crime miniseries The Outsider.
 In December 2020, it was announced he would be reprising his role as Talos, along with Samuel L. Jackson as Nick Fury, in the Disney+ series Secret Invasion.
 In 2025, Mendelsohn reprised his role as Director Krennic from Rogue One in the second season of Andor.

+Mendelsohn will appear as Nahash of Ammon in the upcoming 2026 film Zero A. D.: The Birth of Christ, a dramatization of the events around the Massacre of the Innocents.

 Personal life

 Mendelsohn married British-American journalist Emma Forrest in June 2012.
 He has a daughter with Forrest, born in 2014, and another daughter from a previous relationship, Sophia Wright-Mendelsohn, who is also an actor.
 He and Forrest divorced in 2016.

-As of 2022, he was engaged.